-- breastfeeding for the first 6 months of life, alongside complementary feeding up to two years and beyond - Hospital Initiative to enable mothers to breastfeed Infants, along with lactation support training for health professionals - policies and workplace support for breastfeeding, along with laws to protect breastfeeding in public - that compete with breast-milk, as detailed in the - reformulation of infant food to improve its nutritional - United Nations Children's Fund - Adapted from: WHO European Regional Obesity Report 2022, Copenhagen: WHO Regional Office for Europe; 2022 [https://apps.who. htt/fris/handie/10000/335147, accessed 10 November 2022].
-This is not a legally blinding document.
+- Campaigns to communicate the benefits of exclusive breastfeeding for the first 6 months of life, alongside - Implement the WHO and UNICEF Baby-friendly Implement measures to encourage reformulat Hospital initiative to enable mothers to breastfeed example reduction of salt, fat and sugar in processed - Provide universal paid maternity leave, national labour policies and workplace support for breastfeeding, along with laws to protect breastfeeding in public - Restrict the inappropriate marketing of products that compete with breast-milk, as detailed in the International Code of Marketing of Breast-milk - profile, along with accurate labelling of these products

+- United Nations Children's Fund - Adapted from: WHO European Regional Obesity Report 2022.
+Copenhagen: WHO Regional Office for Europe; 2022 [https://apps.who. htt/irls/handie/10685/355147, accessed 10 November 2022].
+This is not a legally binding document.
 This Annex provides a selection of recommendations that have been previously published in WHO reports and resolutions.